Careers and Higher Education

 The careers programme supports students to construct their own ‘career story’ about who they are, what is important to them and what they would like to achieve in their lives and aims to:

-In conjunction with tutors, the staff of the Careers Department prepares Maltings Academy students for life after school by running courses for specific year groups, organising suitable events and encouraging in our pupils independence of thought and action.
+In conjunction with tutors, the staff of the Careers Department prepares Maltings Academy students for life after school by running courses for all year groups (7 - 13), organising suitable events and encouraging in our pupils independence of thought and action.
 Although the majority of pupils from the school apply to a university or apprenticeships, no young person should feel they are on a ‘production line’, and the processes of discernment and decision-making are nurtured in many different contexts of school life.
-Our Careers Programme will be reviewed in the Summer Term 2020.

 If you would like to arrange a meeting to discuss your career, please email firstname.lastname@example.org